dcx2202/AppEstudante/README.md

 # AppEstudante

-## Project developed for Software Processes and Metrics
+## Project developed for university subject "Software Processes and Metrics"

 ### Developed for iOS (XCode - Swift) and Android (Android Studio - Java)